Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 The quilt repair process begins with you emailing me some information:

 • A few photos of your quilt: one of the entire quilt, or as full as you can, front and back, and a few detail photos of the damage.
+Good, even lighting and focus is needed.
 I prefer larger rather than smaller photos.
 If you need to send them in more than one email, that is fine.
 Please only use email.

 • The approximate size of your quilt.